 Dormer windows should be of traditional design.
 A roof shape in keeping with the original profile is preferred but a flat roofed dormer may be necessary in smaller or shallower roofs, to allow 500mm to the ridge, valleys and hips.
 All dormer windows should be finished with moulded eaves, cornices and timber fascias.
 Where possible the window(s) of the dormer should align with the windows of the main house.
-In some instances, where the roof slope is either too shallow or too small,, the insertion of a dormer window may be considered totally inappropriate.
+In some instances, where the roof slope is either too shallow or too small, the insertion of a dormer window may be considered totally inappropriate.

-There should be no tiling on the front elevation.
+There should be no tiling on the front elevation unless the specific design of the property allows so.